 - Block 7 is actually 3 discrete buildings: the existing parking structure at 11th and Colorado anchors this block along with the (rental) apartment building called Theo on Block 7 South which includes retail space on the ground floor.
 There will be rental townhomes lining the east side of the parking structure and across the pedestrian access on Block 7 East will be a new 8 or 9 story (rental) apartment building named Milo.
 Projected opening November 2019.

-- Block 9 is a 17 story For Sale Condo project that is a joint venture of CIM and East West Partners, another local developer.
+- Block 9 is a 17 story For Sale Condo project that is a joint venture of CIM (capital partner) and East West Partners, another local developer.
 Although not discussed in any detail at this meeting, in previous discussion it was described as 250 unit high end condominiums.
 Concept design and application: 9th Block Concept Development Plan (Amendment No. 1), Zoning Use Permit

 - After a great deal of thought, the Continuum team decided the “Research Bridge” over 9th Ave cannot be repurposed.
 Demolition will begin Jan 2019 and will take approximately 4 months.
 9th Ave will be totally closed from January through March.
 RTD buses that currently go along 9th will be rerouted to use 8th Ave.
 The decision will require a rethinking of Blocks 5 & 8 in terms of design & placement.
 The purpose of these blocks will still remain Commercial/Retail and Open Space/Park.